 What we also know for sure is that Girkin’s former direct boss, FSB Gen. Sergey Beseda, was in Kiev on February 20 and 21st.
 According to the Russian Foreign Ministry, his visit was to “ensure the safety of the Russian Embassy in Kiev”.
 This, however, seems odd given that his unit at the FSB – the 5th Department – has “near-abroad” intelligence functions, and given that he was met at the airport by Yanukovich’s SBU chief.
 According to Georgian sources, Beseda was also personally responsible for stirring up secessionist movements in South Ossetia in the 2008-2010 period, and furthermore engineered the coup in Georgia in 2010-2011.

-We don’t know if Beseda and his former employee Girkin met during their overlapping trip in Moscow on February 20th.
+We don’t know if Beseda and his former employee Girkin met during their overlapping trip in Kiev on February 20th.
 We do know, however, that a month later, Girkin will imply mysteriously and proudly, on a Russian online game forum, that he was behind the snipers shootings.

 * * *